fbpx

 1. Toy Story

-As the name suggests, this is a story of toys who come alive when no one is around.
-The star is a cowboy who gets jealous over a new toy the parent buy for the kid.
+As the name suggests, this is a story of toys that come alive when no one is around.
+The star is a cowboy who gets jealous over a new toy the parent buys for the kid.
 Life lessons you can pick from this animation are jealousy destroys you, the world doesn’t revolve around you, it’s okay to be different, teamwork is more efficient, and real friends stick together no matter what.

 1. Aladdin